SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"They wouldn't see it as a burden, and you know that.
 They would love to help you any way they could."*

 "I don't need their help, I'm doing fine!"
-Pinkie says angrily.

 *"What about when you're not fine?
 When the anxiety gets to you, and you shut down?"*

 "What about it?
-I'm Pinkie Pie, nopony bats an eye when I disappear out of nowhere."
+I'm Pinkie Pie, nopony bats an eye when I disappear."

 *"You know that's not true, and what will you do when they say something?
 You know your disappearances have been taking longer and longer lately."*

-"They won't ask, and if they do, I'll figure something out, blame it on a Pinkie sense if I have to."
+"They won't ask, and if they do, I'll figure something out.
+Blame it on my Pinkie sense if I have to."

 Pinkie's reflection sighs sadly and drops her gaze to the floor. *"We can't do this forever, Pinkie.
 We need to get help… while we still can, while we still have friends."*

 Pinkie closes her eyes and takes in a deep breath, holding it in for a few seconds before releasing it slowly.
 Her eyes fall upon the list lying abandoned on the ground, all but one item checked off.

-"I'll get help when I want to, okay?
+"I'll get help when I need to, okay?
 But I don't need it right now.
 I can't.
-Pinkie doesn't need help, she's the one there when others need that help.
+Pinkie doesn't need help, she's the one who's always there when others need help.
 So that's who I'll be for as long as I can."
 She picks the list up and brushes it off.
 "Now, if you don't mind, I have a smile to check."

 She looks back up to the mirror into her own eyes, framed by her own bright pink fur and poofy mane.
 She tilts her head to one side, observing her reflection matching her.
 She smiles widely at the mirror.